dxc-technology/online-devops-dojo/online-devops-dojo/shift-security-left/intro.md

 ## Welcome!

 Welcome to the **Online DevOps Dojo** module on shifting security left.
+If you have not completed the Welcome module you must do so before continuing with this module.

 ## Purpose